English, German and French second-hand books on golf and its continental kindred games colf, crosse and mail. Click here!

 explain and compare the games to develop a better insight into how and

-by whom, with what equipment and under what rules they probably have
+by whom, with what equipment and under what rules they were probably played in the late Middle Ages and the early Renaissance.

 Who needed an 'aide' to play the game?